Special Session!

 2. Analyze how underrepresented women are systematically excluded, co-opted, or punished.

-3. Examine matriarchal governance principles as models for structural care and non-hierarchical leadership.
+3. Examine matriarchal governance principles as models for structural care and leadership.

-5. Develop interventions that do not require marginalized women to assimilate in order to survive.
+5. Develop interventions that no longer require marginalized women to assimilate in order to survive.

 About the Presenter

-Lovette Jallow is a nine-time award-winning author, strategist, and international speaker specializing in neurodivergence, anti-racism, and structural equity.
-As a Black autistic woman with lived experience across Europe and West Africa, her work spans systems consulting, humanitarian coordination, and published critique.
+Lovette Jallow is a nine-time award-winning author, strategist, and global speaker specializing in neurodivergence, anti-racism, and structural equity.
+A Black autistic woman with lived experience across West Africa and Europe, Lovette brings a rare combination of critical insight, applied systems thinking, and lived expertise to institutions seeking to move beyond performative inclusion.

 Learn more about Lovette: https://lovettejallow.com/